MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsEventsPolicy.md

 Possible values are:
  - **Everyone**: Enables creating events to allow in-tenant, guests, federated, and anonymous (external to the tenant) users to register and join the event.

- - **EveryoneInCompanyExcludingGuests**, Enables creating events to allow only in tenant users to register and join the event
+ - **EveryoneInCompanyExcludingGuests**: Enables creating events to allow only in-tenant users to register and join the event.

 ```yaml
 Type: String